wptrainingteam/managing-widgets/README.md

 ### Where do widgets come from?

 * Some widgets come from your WordPress install.
 * Other widgets may be included with your theme.
 * Many plugins provide widgets.

 We'll work with the existing widgets in the Twenty Sixteen theme, then install a plugin from the repository that adds a widget.

 ### Where are your widgets?

 * Open your **Dashboard >Appearance>Widgets**.
 * **Available Widgets**: These are the widgets available for you to use.
 * **Sidebar Widget Area**: This region will be pre-populated with widgets at install.
-*   **Content Bottom 1 Widget Area**: This area appears at the bottom of a post or page
+* **Content Bottom 1 Widget Area**: This area appears at the bottom of a post or page.
-*   **Content Bottom 2 Widget Area**: This area appears at the bottom of a post or page
+* **Content Bottom 2 Widget Area**: This area appears at the bottom of a post or page.

 Take a moment to find where these "widget areas" appear on your webpage.